ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 * Use a call filter to block calls into the individual instances of pallet-assets

-* Provide assets-manager as the XCM Asset Transactor
+* Provide assets-transactor-router as the XCM Asset Transactor

 ### Asset ID Creation